 Whatever their source, thoughts should form a pattern and feel right, and this doesn’t happen after a brain injury.
 For those with less severe outcomes, things aren’t always this wired or weird – but they are ‘uncomfortable’ all the same.

 Brain injury – a personal experience

-When there is no clarity, it isn’t about being able to go back to point ‘A’ quickly.
+When there is no clarity, it isn’t about being able to go back to point ‘A’ quickly to restart your thinking.
 Finding or re-finding point ‘A’ for someone living with a brain injury is like picking out one starling from a flock.

 If you can no longer reason things through logically, then where do you start?